 Perhaps the underrated key to gratitude is finding beauty in chaos.
 Don't wait for a picture-perfect moment.
 Squint your eyes and look patiently.
 Glimpses of humanity are more complex and riveting due to their flaws.

-If we must count our blessings on a difficult day, we can remind ourselves that we’re breathing.
-We’ve experienced the warmth of the sun on a cold day.
-We’ve laughed at animals being unknowingly silly.
-And we’ve been loved.”
+If we count our blessings on a difficult day, we can remind ourselves that we're breathing.
+We've seen the sun on a cold day.
+We've laughed at animals being unknowingly silly.
+And we've been loved."

 — Mariana Montes de Oca